From wearable biosensors to smart engines, global industries are embracing the Internet of Things (IoT) to make data profitable.

 An Internet application creates smart document workflows between medical staff with auto create and autofill documentation, as well as providing status updates.
 Through a reduction in process inefficiencies with intelligent applications, a 1% percent gain in the global healthcare industry yields more than $63 billion in savings in 15 years.

 An intelligent aircraft with the sensor abilities to tell crews which parts need upkeep or replacement will substitute scheduled and sometimes unnecessary maintenance with proactive upkeep based on actual need.
 With smart engines, a 1% improvement in aircraft maintenance slashes costs by nearly $4 billion over 15 years.

 Oil & Gas

-Digital oilfields with well sensors and reservoir predictive analytics will improve recovery rates and lower costs.
+Digital oilfields with good sensors and reservoir predictive analytics will improve recovery rates and lower costs.
 A 1% improvement in oil and gas capital utilization with data-based drilling totals $90 billion in avoided capital expenditure over 15 years.

 Movement planning software with a single display overview of GPS, track circuits, and time-based tracking gives rail operators the information they need to make optimal decisions.
 A 1% savings in rail operation costs with movement planning software amounts to $27 billion in savings in 15 years.

 An application integrating natural gas with power grids to optimize offloading from one energy source to another and reducing fuel gas costs.
 Through enabling improved integration between fuel sources, the power industry will see $66 billion in fuel savings from a 1% improvement in natural gas and power grid integration over 15 years.